 Pangeanic was the first translation company in the world to make commercial use of the statistical machine translation system Moses as reported at the Association for Machine Translation in the Americas (AMTA) in 2010 and the European Union project Euromatrixplus.
 Nowadays, Pangeanic’s neural machine translation engines are first-of-class and have been chosen by US government agencies and the European Union and Member States, as well as many translation companies.

 Dozens of corporations, businesses and language service providers, have benefited by a flexible approach that is user-centric and provides the highest levels of control, customization and ownership to the users.
 Pangeanic has developed and used machine translation for many applications.
 It has reported successful use cases for many of its clients at industry events like Localization World Barcelona 2011, Localization World Paris 2012, Localization World London 2013, as well as numerous TAUS summits in the United States, Europe and in Japan, META Forum Berlin 2013 and Japan Translation Federation.

 Pangeanic was also one of the largest donors of training data to TAUS, which in turn provided access to millions of words as training corpus.
-This enhanced PangeaMT platform and let our team the opportunity to experiment further, with millions and millions of aligned sentences.
+This enhanced PangeaMT platform and provided our team with the opportunity to experiment further, with millions and millions of aligned sentences.
 Machine translation became part of company culture since 2009.
 Since then, machine translation services to corporations and even other translation companies have become part of Pangeanic’s range of services.
 From 2012 to 2016, Pangeanic has been a member of the EU’s Marie Curie action EXPERT Project, advancing the state-of-the-art with young and experienced researchers.
 PangeaMT is Pangeanic’s own, independent translation technology division with a clear focus on customized, domain-specific Machine Translation (MT).
 The current version of the platform is v3.